 - a.
-Being under the influence of intoxicating beverages or illegal substances. - b.
+Being under the influence of intoxicating beverages or illegal drugs. - b.
 Having intoxicating beverages on School property. - c.
-Possession or use of intoxicants on School premises. - d.
+Possession or use of illegal drugs on School premises. - d.
 Possession of a firearm or any weapon on School property. - e.
 Foul language. - f.
 Fighting of any nature. - g.
 General or purposeful distraction of other students. - h.
-Stealing from the School, a school official, instructor, instructor's assistant or classmate. - i.
+Stealing from the school, a school official, instructor, instructor's assistant or classmate. - i.
 Purposeful destruction of School property. - j.
 Any conduct that might lead to an accident, such as horseplay or safety violation. - k.
 Any violation of the enrollment contract. - I. Signing of false or misleading statements in the application or contract. - m.
-Plagiarism or any instance of lacking academic integrity. - n.
+Unauthorized absence on a scheduled School day after being initially reported present - n.
 Insubordination to any School official, instructor or instructor's assistant. - o.
 Habitual tardiness or absenteeism. - p.
 Verbal or physical intimidation towards any School official, instructor, instructor's assistant or classmate. - q.
-Verbal or physical sexual harassment, intimidation or derogatory sexual comments towards any school official, instructor, instructor's assistant or classmate.
+Verbal or physical sexual harassment, intimidation or derogatory sexual comments towards any school official, instructor, instructor's assistant or classmate. - r.
+Academic dishonesty (i.e., cheating, plagiarism, etc.)